Research Administration Policies

 Procedure CR2019 – Accounting for Capital Equipment

-Procedure CR2055 - Preaquisition Screening and Shared Use of Federally-Funded Captial Equipment
+Procedure CR2055 - Preaquisition Screening and Shared Use of Federally-Funded Capital Equipment

 Procedure CR2068 - Property Inventory Depreciation and Usage Fee Guidelines